-Here are the down payment requirements
+Here are the down payment requirements:

-- FHA requires 3.5% down payment
+- FHA requires a 3.5% down payment.

-- VA Loans and USDA Loans do not require any down payment on home purchases
+- VA Loans and USDA Loans do not require any down payment on home purchases.

-- Non-QM Loans require 10% to 20% down payment
+- Non-QM Loans require a 10% to 20% down payment.

-- Investment homes require 20% down payment
+- Investment homes require a 20% down payment.

-- Second homes require 10% down payment
+- Second homes require a 10% down payment.

-- Condotel Lenders require 25% down payment
+- Condotel Lenders require a 25% down payment.

 Here is a case scenario on how buyers on an Illinois Home Purchase can use property tax prorations for their down payment:

 - Needs to show that they have 3.5% of the $100,000 purchase price or $3,500

 - Let’s say the property taxes are $2,000

-- Borrowers cannot use sellers concessions for down payment but they can use property tax prorations
+- Borrowers cannot use seller concessions for the down payment

-- Net amount borrower need for cash to close for down payment is $1,500:
+The net amount the borrower need for cash to close for a down payment is $1,500:

-Here Are The FHA Loan Requirements
+Here Are The FHA Loan Requirements:

-- Collections and charge off accounts do not have to be paid to qualify for FHA Loans
+- Collections and charge-off accounts do not have to be paid to qualify for FHA Loans

-- Sellers concessions up to 6% allowed
+- Seller concessions up to 6% allowed

 - No limit on the amount of non-occupant co-borrowers